 When senior members of the Royal Family come to Scotland, they are known by their Scottish honours.
 This goes back to the days before 1707 when Scotland was independent and had its own nobility.

-Prince Charles (The Prince of Wales) is the Duke of Rothesay in Scotland.
+Prince William (The Prince of Wales) is the Duke of Rothesay in Scotland.
 His other titles include Lord of the Isles and Baron of Renfrew.
 Rothesay is the main town on Bute, an island in the Clyde estuary.

 Get to know Scotland with Scottish Tours